adamnikowitz/projects/README.md

+##Baseball-Model

-Baseball-Model -> Working with API data, building data pipelines in MySQL and Python, training ML prediction model and running locally, scheduled with Prefect.
-Next Steps: Adding additional data sources/features to model, MLFlow for monitoring, FASTAPI or Flask for displaying predictions, potentially Docker and running on cloud (TBD).
+-> Working with API data, building data pipelines in MySQL and Python, training ML prediction model and running locally, scheduled with Prefect.
+Prediction output set up with FastAPI to deliver through simple web app.
+Next Steps: Adding additional data sources/features to model, MLFlow for monitoring, potentially Docker and running on cloud (TBD).